 A word about roommates

-Unless you're starting a lucrative banking gig right out of college (lucky you), chances are you'll be looking to live with roommates.
-As a post-grad in the city, this can help you ease into a social routine, and more importantly, save on rent.
+Unless you're starting a lucrative banking gig right out of college (lucky you), chances are you'll need to have some roommates.

-And while it's always smart to get your own renter's insurance policy, you'll also need to discuss with roommates who has coverage, and if necessary, whether or not to add one another onto one person's policy—more details on that process here via Gotham Brokerage (full disclosure, also a Brick sponsor).
+And while it's always smart to get your own renter's insurance policy, you'll also need to discuss with roommates who has coverage, and if necessary, whether or not to add one another onto one person's policy—more details on that process here via Gotham Brokerage (also a Brick sponsor).

 Handling the apartment search

 Although you might feel pressure to get a jump on this as soon as possible, your apartment hunt isn't a process you can start too far in advance.
-New York is a relatively last-minute market, and most landlords don't list available apartments until around a month before they'd be rented out.
+New York City is a fast-moving market, and most landlords don't list available apartments until around a month before they are available.
 You can start browsing listings early to get a sense of what's out there and what neighborhoods you can afford, but don't expect to find your future apartment any earlier than a month in advance.

 If you're able to pay the fee, however, you might want to consider working with a specific broker to help find the right place for you.
-This can give you a leg up, especially since you're new to the city; brokers know the NYC market well, and can tailor the search to your specific needs and budget, as well as help you put together a successful application.
+This can give you a leg up, especially since you're new to the city; brokers know the NYC market well, and can tailor the search to your budget, as well as help you put together a successful application.
 One of the big things a broker will save you is time—but you do pay for that.

 You may be wondering how you will actually rent an apartment before you even get here.
-While it's theoretically possible to do it remotely, and getting easier thanks to technology, there are some pitfalls.
+While it's possible to do it remotely, and getting easier thanks to technology, there are some pitfalls.
 Among other reasons, there is simply no substitute for seeing an apartment in real life, especially in NYC, where photos are exceptionally, and often deliberately, deceiving.

-Barring that, you'll want to plan to spend a week or two in an Airbnb, hotel, or on a friend’s couch while you look.
-And don't be daunted by the short timeline—it'll take work, but finding an apartment within the span of single weekend is not only possible, but common.
+Barring that, it’s wise to have an intermediary housing solution when you arrive, be it an Airbnb, a friend’s couch, etc. And don't be daunted by the short timeline—it will take work, but finding an apartment within the span of a single weekend is not only possible, but common.

 And if you're looking with roommates, don't try to divide and conquer with apartment viewings.
 "You don’t want to have one roommate coming in, securing an apartment, and then it turns out the other one doesn’t like it," says Melaine Lessey, a broker with LL Real Estate Services.

 Picking a neighborhood

-Almost as much as the apartment itself, the neighborhood you end up in can make or break your experience as a New Yorker.
+Almost as important as the apartment itself, the neighborhood you end up in can make or break your experience as a New Yorker.

-"I recommend that graduates decide which train they need to be close to," says Moye.
+"I recommend that graduates decide which train they need to be close to," Moye says.
 "What's most convenient for work, grad school, whatever they decide to do.
 Figure out the easiest way to get to where you need to go—so for instance, don't move to the Upper East Side if you know you'll be working in Chelsea."

-Besides transportation, take in factors like how populous the street tends to be, if there are grocery stores, drug stores, delis, restaurants, etc., nearby, and what the nightlife scene is like if that’s important to you.
-(Here are more tips on vetting a neighborhood here.)
+Besides transportation, take in factors like area basic conveniences and amenities such as grocery stores, drug stores, delis, restaurants, etc.,and what the nightlife scene is like if that’s important to you.
+(Here are more tips on vetting a neighborhood.)
 For stats on things like crime, pests, and general cleanliness, it also doesn't hurt to do some online research—here are some sites to start your sleuthing on the neighborhood in general and the building in particular.

-And while every renter will be looking for something a little different—and have different needs as far as their commute—here's a list of neighborhoods that might work for fresh-out-of-college renters in each borough.
+And while every renter will be looking for something a little different—and have different needs as far as their commute—here's a list of neighborhoods that are most affordable for fresh-out-of-college renters in each borough.

 Putting in your application

-Unsurprisingly given their strict requirements, landlords will expect you to hand over a lot of paperwork when it comes time to apply for an apartment.
-There's a full list of required documents here, but generally, expect to need a copy of your photo ID; your two most recent pay stubs or, if you're just starting a job, a letter of employment; your last two years of tax returns; three months' worth of bank statements; proof of other funds like stocks, etc.; and letters of reference, if you have them.
-Keep in mind that your roommates will need to have all this information handy, too, as well any potential guarantors.
+Landlords will expect you to hand over a lot of paperwork when you apply for an apartment.
+Here's a full list of required documents, but generally, expect to provide a copy of a photo ID; two most recent pay stubs or, if you're just starting a job, a letter of employment; your last two years of tax returns; three months' worth of bank statements; proof of other funds like stocks; and letters of reference.
+Keep in mind that your roommates will need to have all this information handy, too, as well as any potential guarantors.

 The logistics of the move

-Once you've locked down your lease and have a moving date in mind, you'd do well to book movers or a UHaul in advance, as they tend to get all booked up at busy times—like the weekend before the 1st of the next month, when many leases start and lots of people are moving.
-(You can also generally get a lower rate if you book early).
+Once you've locked down your lease and have a moving date in mind, you'd do well to secure movers or a U-Haul in advance, as they tend to get all booked up at busy times.
+(The weekend before the first of the month the day when many leases start tends to be a very popular time to move.
+You can also generally get a lower rate if you book early).

-And before you book, be sure to double-check to see if your new building has any particular move-in policies.
-For instance, sometimes elevator buildings will only allow move-ins during weekdays between 9 am and 5 pm, so as to minimize inconvenience for other tenants.
+Be sure to double-check to see if your new building has any particular move-in policies.
+For instance, sometimes elevator buildings will only allow move-ins during weekdays between 9 a.m. and 5 p.m., to minimize inconvenience for other tenants.